-Like many major metropolises, Louisville exists as an outlier on the broader landscape.
-An enigma on the Ohio River, its unique crossroads of Northern, Southern and Midwestern sensibilities nurtures a county-shaped speckle of liberal majority in the red Bluegrass State.
+Like many major metropolises, Louisville is an outlier on the broader landscape.
+An enigma on the Ohio River, its unique crossroad of Northern, Southern and Midwestern sensibilities nurtures a county-shaped speckle of liberal majority in the red Bluegrass State.
 Arranged like puzzle pieces within are the numerous neighborhoods we all know, each with its own reputation, willful or otherwise.
 To an outsider, a select handful of these neighborhoods are learned first – the most well known, the most visited.
-Enter, The Highlands.
+Enter, the Highlands.

 As this neighborhood is so deeply rooted in the uniqueness of the human experience, it’s evolved over the years to become an unofficial epicenter for Louisville’s LGBTQ community.
-What might be less welcomed in the concentric circles radiating toward the city limits is, instead, supported, encouraged and displayed.
-For those lucky enough to call The Highlands their home, the benefits of residing in an area where they can live and play are innumerable.
+What might be less welcomed, (and perhaps less out) in the concentric circles radiating toward the city limits is instead supported, encouraged, displayed.
+For those lucky enough to call the Highlands their home, the benefits of residing in an area where they can live and play are innumerable.

-“It’s just integrated,” said Big Bar owner Kevin Bryan.
+“It’s just integrated,” says Kevin Bryan, owner of Highlands staple Big Bar.
 “It’s a great place to live, and it’s really Louisville’s only walkable neighborhood and probably the only residential-slash-entertainment district.”

 Indeed, entertainment abounds.
 Visitors can choose from not only multiple LGBTQ-centric establishments but also an unparalleled selection of bars in general, as well as live music venues, an indie movie theater and a strong rotation of yearly festivals.
-Bryan said his (ironically) small, but booming, bar enjoyed overnight success in this competitive arena.
+Bryan notes his (ironically) small but booming bar enjoyed overnight success in this competitive arena.

 After the Highlands Commerce Guild was created in 1977 to address concerns of decline in the quality of the area, the Bardstown Road corridor rebounded commercially in the ’80s as local businesses filled the vacant storefronts adjacent to elegant residential streets.
-Young professionals began filling those streets, drawn to amenities like Cherokee Park and a flurry of dining options.
-Wallace, a staff member at the UofL Dental School, was no exception, and she elaborated on the undertow of LGBTQ inclusiveness even then.
+Young professionals began filling those avenues, drawn to amenities like Cherokee Park and a flurry of dining options.
+Wallace, a staff member at the University of Louisville Dental School, was no exception, and she elaborates on the undertow of LGBTQ inclusiveness even then.

-“When I bought my first house, I hadn’t been out for very long,” she said.
-“They were just beginning the gentrification of The Highlands; people were buying houses and fixing them up.
-Even at that time, most of the gay people that I met were living in The Highlands or Crescent Hill or Clifton.
+“When I bought my first house, I hadn’t been out for very long,” she says.
+“They were just beginning the gentrification of the Highlands; people were buying houses and fixing them up.
+Even at that time, most of the gay people that I met were living in the Highlands or Crescent Hill or Clifton.
 I was just drawn to what I perceived as a more welcoming community.
 It’s a great area to live in, for obvious reasons.
-You have the bars, the restaurants, the parks … Even at that time in the mid ’80s, there was a pretty significant [LGBTQ] community affiliation.
+You have the bars, the restaurants, the parks. … Even at that time in the mid-80s, there was a pretty significant [LGBTQ] community affiliation.
 There were three gay couples on the street I moved to.”

-Both Wallace and Head stressed the significance of their supportive neighbors, citing instant welcome after moving between homes.
-“I will say for me, in the early years of coming out as a gay person, you’re always concerned if your neighbors will be ‘OK’ with it or if you have to worry,” Head said.
+Both Wallace and Head stress the significance of their supportive neighbors, citing instant welcome after moving between homes.
+“I will say for me, in the early years of coming out as a gay person, you’re always concerned if your neighbors will be ‘okay’ with it or if you have to worry,” Head says.
 “I know since Deb and I have been together, our neighbors have all been fantastic and very supportive.”

 With such a high population density, Highlands residency almost demands a certain level of empathy.
 Neighbors are often much closer together than they might be in suburban alternatives, fostering tolerance if not friendship.

-Despite the current political climate revealing just how much bigotry seeps from the woodwork of the American interior, Head happily reported that The Highlands, being largely free of discrimination, means couples can feel free to be affectionate both in their homes and in public spaces.
+Despite the current political climate revealing just how much bigotry seeps from the woodwork of the American interior, Head happily reports that the Highlands’ being largely free of discrimination means couples can feel free to be affectionate both in their homes and in public spaces.
 “Deb and I have talked about it – that’s not something that people of our generation would have been comfortable doing.
 You would have feared for your own safety.
 It just wouldn’t have been smart.
-But now I see young gay and lesbian couples up and down the road, holding hands.” •
+But now I see young gay and lesbian couples up and down the road, holding hands.”